andreasabel/inCode/entry/introduction-to-singletons-3.md

 relationship as a normal function, and you can now just directly use your function at the type level.

-In fact, consider if there were more than two `Pass` --- for example, allow, obstruct, or partial.
-In that case, we can restrict a function based on the `Pass` being equal to any of the three or more.
-Using the dependently typed proof version, we would have to create a new GADT for each one.
+In fact, consider if there were more than two `Pass` (maybe allow, obstruct, or partial?).
+In that case, we can easily restrict a function based on the `Pass` being equal to any of the three or more by using the `~` constraint.
+Using the dependently typed proof version, though, we would have to create a new GADT for each situation.

 In a way, type-level functions deliver on the promise of blurring the line between type and value.
 Our term-level functions are now type-level functions!